TasoOneAsia/t-notify/docs/usage.md

 T-Notify also allows for the addition of custom user-specified classes in the custom.css file that can be used in conjunction with the default styles.

->By default, there is an example notification style included in the custom.css that can be used as a reference to build upon.
+>By default, there is an example custom notification style included in `/nui/custom.css` that can be used as a reference to build upon.
 Below you can find a small guide referencing that class.

 ## Custom Classes Guide